ParadropLabs/Paradrop/docs/development/build.rst

 - `ParaDrop daemon design`_

 We recommend using Ubuntu 16.04 LTS as the development environment for this version of ParaDrop.
-Because we use `snapcraft <https://snapcraft.io/>`_ to package and distribute the ParaDrop daemon and development tools (pdtools).
+Because we use `snapcraft <https://snapcraft.io/>`_ to package and distribute the ParaDrop daemon.

 You will only need to follow these instructions if you will be making changes to the ParaDrop daemon.
 Otherwise, you can use our pre-built ParaDrop snap or disk image from `ParaDrop release <https://www.paradrop.org/release/>`_.